airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/manging-team-roles-and-users.md

 #### **Step 8: Create User**

-* Click "Create User" to add the new team member to your EleAPI account.
+* Click "Create User" to add the new team member to your eleapi account.

 #### **Step 9: Manage Users and Roles**

 * You can manage, edit, delete, or bulk delete users and roles from the same page, allowing you to fine-tune your team's access and permissions.

 And there you have it!
-You've successfully created a new role and added a new user to your EleAPI account.
+You've successfully created a new role and added a new user to your eleapi account.
 This streamlined management process helps you control access and permissions effectively.